Charlie had been missing for two days.

 Unknowingly, he followed several other apparitions on their marked journey and together, they moved toward the park at the opposite end of the road by the cul-de-sac.
 He was going right near the place where she had lost Charlie’s scent.

 Could the man have something to do with Charlie’s disappearance?
 Smudge’s strengthened instincts told her it was worth investigating.
-She would have to hurry, it wouldn’t be long before the potion would wear off.
+She would have to hurry before he returned, or the potion’s side effects rendered her useless.
 She could already feel a gentle, yet persistent pressure building beneath her ears.

 Smudge crept up to the van and sniffed around.
 The heavy, toxic smell of gas and cigarettes lingered, making her eyes water.

-Above, the driver’s side window was still rolled down all the way.
+Above, the driver’s side window was rolled down.
 She looked down the road to make sure the man was still headed toward the park.
 When she was sure he was far enough away, she looked at the window again.
 Bracing herself, she hunched down and jumped through the window, landing on the driver’s seat with a plop.

 The car was full of discarded food wrappers, water bottles, and soda cans.
 The van stunk of rotting food and, worst of all, dogs.
 Clouds of color overlapped each other, crowding for Smudge’s attention.
-She jumped into the back seat.
+After investigating the garbage on the floor in the front seat, she jumped into the back area.

-Smudge sat quietly and willed the scent clouds to disentangle from each other.
-A small window led to the back of the van where the dogs had been kept, and she stood on a seat, peering into the dark.
-Normally, it would have been too dim to see, but the potion's effects continued to give her enhanced abilities.
+Smudge sat and willed the scent clouds to disentangle from each other.
+A small window led to the back of the van where the dogs had been kept.
+She stood on a seat, peering into the dark.
+Normally, it would have been too dim to see, but the potion’s effects continued to give her enhanced abilities.

 The stench of dog urine clouded the area and stuck to the stained, trash-covered floor.
 But, beyond that, beyond the sickening stench of canine pee, was feline.
-She stuck her head farther into the opening, and breathed deep, willing the scents to order themselves in her mind.
+She stuck her head farther into the opening and breathed deep, trying to focus on the scents and order them in her mind.
 Slowly, the smells began to separate and she could clearly smell it: the familiar tang of cat.